IBM/aspera-cli/docs/README.erb.md

 If the need is to perform operations programmatically in languages such as: C/C++, Go, Python, NodeJS, ... then it is better to directly use [Aspera APIs](https://ibm.biz/aspera_api)

 - Product APIs (REST) : e.g. AoC, Faspex, node
-- Transfer SDK : with gRPC interface and language stubs (C/C++, Python, .NET/C#, java, Go, Ruby, Rust, etc...)
+- Transfer Daemon : with gRPC interface and language stubs (C/C++, Python, .NET/C#, java, Go, Ruby, Rust, etc...)

-Using APIs (application REST API and transfer SDK) will prove to be easier to develop and maintain.
+Using APIs (application REST API and Transfer Daemon) will prove to be easier to develop and maintain.
 Code examples here: <https://github.com/laurent-martin/aspera-api-examples>

 For scripting and ad'hoc command line operations, <%=tool%> is perfect.